-What Does the Color Blue Mean in Dreams?
+What Does the Color Blue Symbolize in Dreams?

 Blue is a perennial favorite color and in dreams its appearance is normally overwhelmingly positive.